learn-co-students/SENG-LIVE-071921/phase-3/05_intro_to_activerecord/demo/README.md

   - `feedings` table
     - time (datetime)
     - dog_id (integer foreign key)
+- `Walk` Class
+  - inherit from `ActiveRecord::Base`
+  - add association macro to establish relationship between a walk and a dog
+- `Feeding` Class
+  - inherit from `ActiveRecord::Base`
+  - add association macro to establish relationship between a feeding and a dog
-- Dog class
+- `Dog` class
+  - inherit from `ActiveRecord::Base`
+  - add association macros to establish relationship between a dog and walks/feedings
   - by inheriting from `ActiveRecord::Base` we'll get the following methods defined for us:
     - `initialize` (will accept a hash of attributes matching the column names in the dogs table)
     - `.all` will query the database and get all of the dogs and return them in a relation
     - `#save` will persist an instance of the dog class to the database with an insert for a new record and an update for a record that had already been persisted.
     - `.create(attributes)` method that takes attributes as an argument and will instantiate and save a new instance of the dog class to the database.
     - We also won't need to use the `.new_from_row` method anymore as ActiveRecord will handle that functionality as well.
   - For the `walk` method, we'll:
     - update the `last_walked_at` column to the current time
     - and create a new walk at the current time that belongs to the dog.